ESPhoenix/drMD/README.md

 ```

 ## ligandInfo
-The **ligandInfo** entry in the config file is optional and must be used if your PDB files have organic ligands or cofactors.
+The **ligandInfo** entry in the config file is optional and must be used if your PDB files have organic ligand or cofactors.
 These small molecules will not have parameters in the AMBER forcefield, drMD will run an automated protocol to generate these parameters for you.
 To do this, you will need to tell drMD some things about each ligand you whish tp simulate.

 > :medical_symbol:
-> The **ligandInfo** entry is *optional*. drMD will automatically detect ligands in your PDB files.
+> The **ligandInfo** entry is *optional*. drMD will automatically detect ligand in your PDB files.
 It will also detect
 > parameter files in your input directory

 **ligandInfo** is a list of dictionaries that contain the following parameters: